 This may not be common knowledge, but the future of visual effects and animation is bright in India.
 In a country dominated by Bollywood and not a traditional hot spot for animation and VFX, the big studios of Hollywood were actually the first ones to recognize India’s potential in this arena.
 It is not just idle recognition either, because Hollywood has come calling to Indian shores in a bid to complement their own efforts in a score of big banner films.

-Films such as Frozen, Life of Pi, Skyfall, Madagascar 3: Europe’s Most Wanted, and even films greatly lauded for their VFX and animation such as Avatar and The Lord Of The Rings: The Return Of The King among many others have all been given VFX and animation treatment in India!
+Films such as Frozen, Life of Pi, Skyfall, Madagascar 3: Europe’s Most Wanted, and even films greatly lauded for their VFX and animation such as Avatar and the latest ones like Doctor Strange and The Jungle Book among many others have all been given VFX and animation treatment in India!

-Many prospective students and parents of these students shy away from this career because they do not know what it involves.
+Many prospective students and parents of these students shy away from a career in animation in India because they do not know what it involves.
 Well, here at Seamedu we offer the whole complement of VFX and animation studies through various programs.
-Before we get into that though, here is a little insight into what the visual effects and animation industry is all about.
+Before we get into why and how you should learn animation and visual effects, here is a little insight into what the visual effects and animation industry is all about.